-If more credits are available for sale, then the BCT may offer to purchase additional credits of the same credit type and at the same credit price as that offered by the applicant through the tender.
+The BCT may offer to purchase additional credits of the same credit type and at the same credit price as that offered by the applicant through the tender.
 The purchase of the additional credits would be facilitated through a variation to the CSA, which may occur at any time until the transaction has been completed by mutual agreement of the parties.